NikonD850/NTIRE26_event_deblur/README.md

 For each blurry image, there are several NPZ files containing events.
 By concatenating them, the events for the entire exposure time can be obtained.
 More details please refer to `./basicsr/data/npz_image_dataset.py`

-### Converting events to voxel
-By using `./basicsr/utils/npz2voxel.py` you can convert raw events to voxel grids by you own offline.

 ```
 git clone https://github.com/NikonD850/NTIRE26_event_deblur.git
 cd NTIRE26_event_deblur